IT-Project-2021/IT-Project-2021-Back-End/README.md

 ### Running server locally
 * Run the server: `yarn start`
 * Access the server at http://localhost:4040

+### Deploying the server
+This server was deployed with Heroku with a connection to GitHub.
+A new Heroku user needs to be set up as mentioned above in "Setting up a local development environment". .evn config variables need to be added in the settings of the heroku app.
+No port needs to be set as Heroku hosts by default on port 80.
+The NODE_ENV variable was changed to production.

 ## API Documentation
 The documentation for the API can be accessed locally inside this repository: